Learn how to smoke a chuck roast on a Pit Boss pellet grill following our detailed instructions and recipe below!

 The bone can add flavor.
 But it will also increase the time it takes cook.

-If you DO get a bone-in chuck roast, there is no need to remove the bone before cooking.
+If you do get a bone-in chuck roast, there is no need to remove the bone before cooking.

 It will slide out cleanly and easily after the chuck roast has been smoked, much in the same way one does on a perfectly smoked pork shoulder.